 From left to right along the base of the wall:

-- Face Right of Pro Sweat (5.9)-- 3-bolt line right of Pro Sweat.
-Crosses the overlap and ends at bolted anchors.
+Mercy Street (5.9 PG 13)-- 3-bolt line right of Pro Sweat.
+Crosses the overlap (protect with a cam) and ends at bolted anchors.

 Best recommendation for a good multi-pitch here: Climb Sweat, clip the left bolt of its anchors, and climb easy ground to the Funkite Anchors.
 Belay.
 Climb the short seam to easy ground above and belay.
 Scramble to the top of the dome and walk off.
 To make the second pitch more interesting, walk left above the seam to a nice crack splitting a short wall.
 Place pro from the ground (I used a stopper) and then climb this 10' crack, which feels about 5.6.